Things To Come Poetry Prize

 - Multiple submissions to this contest are acceptable, but each manuscript must be submitted separately, with a separate entry fee.

 - We will announce contest results on our website, Facebook page,and via our e-newsletter.
 Please expect results by spring 2014.

-About the Winner
+About Last Year's Winner

 Dennis Finnell has published four books of poems, the most recent Pie 8, winner of the 2012 Bellday Prize.
 His first book is Red Cottage which won the Juniper Prize from the University of Massachusetts Press.
 His next two books, Belovèd Beast and The Gauguin Answer Sheet, were selected for the Contemporary Poetry Series from the University of Georgia Press.
 He has received grants and fellowships from the Ludwig Vogelstein Foundation, The Ragdale Foundation, and the MacDowell Foundation, and taught at the University of Tennessee, Mount Holyoke College, Wesleyan University, and Greenfield Community College, where he also served as Co-Director of Financial Aid.
 Born and raised in St. Louis, Missouri, he now lives in western Massachusetts.

 A creative project, in our minds,is a literary art project that by its nature seeks to question, illuminate, experiment, play

 or say, and which ultimately makes the reader see literature in a new way.
 Projects can be written by one or many authors, be conceptual,